Flying Perishables: A Guide

 Twenty Different Climate Zones In One Center

-In the US, Hartsfield-Jackson Atlanta International Airport is undergoing improvements centered around the building of a modern air cargo terminal that is expected to include systems for charging rechargeable refrigerated containers and various temperature-controlled brick-and-mortar facilities.
-The airport has already implemented an AI-supported cargo community system.
-Members of the system get priority cargo delivery.
+Hartsfield-Jackson Atlanta International Airport in the US is undergoing improvements.
+The focus is on constructing a modern air cargo terminal.
+This terminal will feature systems for charging refrigerated containers and various temperature-controlled facilities.
+The airport has already integrated an AI-supported cargo community system.
+Members of this system receive priority cargo delivery.

-The Perishables Center is Europe’s most advanced air cargo handling center for perishable goods.
-There, more than 120,000 tons of fresh produce is sorted, picked, packed and stored in an area more than 9,000sq m.
-The Perishable Center operates 24/7, 365 days a year and offers 20 different climate zones adapted to the needs of product groups.
-The temperatures are continuously monitored and computer-controlled between -25°C and 25°C.
+Notably, Lufthansa’s Perishables Center in Frankfurt is Europe’s most advanced air cargo handling center for perishable goods.
+Spanning over 9,000 sq m, the center operates 24/7, 365 days a year.
+It offers 20 different climate zones tailored to various product needs.
+Temperatures are continuously monitored and computer-controlled between -25°C and 25°C. This ensures optimal storage conditions for over 120,000 tons of fresh produce.

 Salmon, Lobster, King Crab And Flowers